qtc-de/oouch/README.md

 The *Oauth2 consumer* and the *Oauth2 authorization server* are configured to run as docker containers.
-By just cloning the repository and running the corresponding **docker-compose.yml** file, you should be able to get the *Oauth2* part of *oouch* fully up and running.
+By just cloning the repository and running the corresponding **docker-compose.yml** file, you should be able to get the *Oauth2* part of *Oouch* fully up and running.
 That being said, the database setup probably requires some manual configuration.
 If I remember correctly, I setup the initial user accounts manually and mounted the corresponding data into the database containers.
 Setting this up correctly may take some time.
 If you have done it and found a way to automate it, feel free to submit a PR ;)